pereiramemo/Amp-Proc/README.md

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

-Copyright (C) 2025 Ocean BioMetrics
+Copyright (C) 2025 Emiliano Pereira

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.